 The Grand Parade is the climactic event of the weekend, but there’s a ton going on all weekend in commemoration of Put-in-Bay and Lake Erie’s place in American history.
 The role the island and its surrounding waters played in the War of 1812 are at the forefront of the informative weekend.

 There might not be a better weekend all season for the entire family to come with all the Put in Bay attractions going on for all ages.
 There will be War of 1812 re-enactments going on all over the island, these can be thrilling theater.
-There are a ton of other smaller events as well.
 There’s a reason the Boy Scouts are coming to the island, over 1,000 strong, to camp out on the lawn of Perry’s Monument!